Your support helps keep this blog running! Secure payments via Paypal and Stripe.

 - Now permalinks and rewrite rules are flushed.

-If you don’t flush the permalinks after we create the new custom post type, you may have an experience with the 404 error(File Not Found) when you visit the custom post type page(single, archive, etc).
+If you don’t flush the permalinks after we create the new custom post type, you may experience the 404 error(File Not Found) when you visit the custom post type page(single, archive, etc).

 Create our single project page

-At your child theme folder, create a new single-mms_project_cpt.php while mms_project_cpt is our project post type.
-More detail can be found here.
+In your child theme folder, create a new single-mms_project_cpt.php while mms_project_cpt is our project post type.
+More details can be found here.

-Now add the code below into the single-mms_project_cpt.php
+Now, add the code below to the single-mms_project_cpt.php

 <?php